hdevalence/danake/docs/src/state.md

 # The Danake State Machine

-Danake allows a service provider to issue credits to users based on some application-dependent policy.
-The exact policy is considered out-of-scope for Danake itself, but for instance, a service provider could periodically issue a fixed number of credits to each user, or allow users to purchase credits using Zcash, etc.

 A user's credit balance is stored in a *wallet* credential with attributes \\((w,n_w)\\), where \\(w\\) is the wallet balance and
 \\(n_w\\) is the wallet nullifier.
 Clients can transfer small portions of